florianschanda/smtlib_schanda/README.md

 --rewrite-step=0 --parse-step=0), otherwise there would be more than a GiB of benchmarks in here.

+There is also a second set of benchmarks, using the FloatingPoint theory in addition to the above.
+These are all the benchmarks from the SPARK testsuite that contain at least one floating point value or operation.

 ## Hand-crafted
 Hand-crafted problems produced by Florian during reviewing of papers, axioms, SPARK 2005 user rules, FP implementations, etc. This also